-Contraindications to atomoxetine include allergy to atomoxetine, use of an MAOI within the last 14 days, narrow-angle glaucoma, history of pheochromocytoma, and cardiac disorders in which increases in blood pressure or heart rate cannot be tolerated.
+Contraindications to atomoxetine include allergy to atomoxetine, use of an MAOI within the last 14 days, narrow-angle glaucoma, history of pheochromocytoma, and cardiac disorders which cannot tolerate increases in blood pressure or heart rate.

 Women of childbearing age prescribed atomoxetine should use appropriate contraceptive measures as the adverse effects of atomoxetine use during pregnancy have not been investigated thoroughly.
 Women who are breastfeeding should exercise caution when taking atomoxetine as it is unknown if atomoxetine is excreted in breast milk.

 Children prescribed atomoxetine should have their growth monitored.
 All patients started on atomoxetine should have their vital signs monitored.
-Also, all patients should be monitored for attention, hyperactivity, anxiety, aggression/hostility, and suicidal ideation.
+Also, all patients require monitoring for attention, hyperactivity, anxiety, aggression/hostility, and suicidal ideation.